cvandekerckh/cleaning_project/README.md

 STEP1: It merges the training and the test sets using rbind

 STEP2: It extracts features, filters them keeping only mean and std index and extracts the corresponding measurements

 STEP3: It extracts the activities and the subjects and binds them to the table and extracts the activity labels

 STEP4: It extracts the features and uses regular expression to make them more readable (see codebook)

 STEP5: It creates a datasets by taking average of the values per activity and subjects, using an unique ID process

 STEP6: It cleanes the data by ordering the columns and rows, and write the frame in a txt file

-# What is the meaning of the variables?
+# Codebook - What is the meaning of the variables?

 Subject number
 	The subject identification number